spences10/scottspence.com/posts/2021/09/26/six-months-as-a-developer-advocate/index.md

 ## August recap

-I was still away on holiday for the first half of August.
+I was away on holiday for the first half of August.

 The first couple of days back from holiday Jamie and I came up with the idea of creating a full [Jamstack Linktree clone] that could be